05 Apr Youth Innovations to Look Out for

 Underclassmen students often lose engagement or motivation to continue with the SEO program because the beginning of the program is overwhelming workload and less feelings of community and belonging.
 To combat this, SEO Scholars and youth partners Fatou, Jiralmi, and Omar are creating a social networking event between upperclassmen and underclassmen to help students realize the resources available to them and inspire a sense of belonging through peer mentoring and connection.

 Friday, April 26 at the International High School for Health Sciences, 90th St, Queens, NY 11373

 Youth partner(s): Rozouana Prome, Kaniz Eva; Adult partner(s): Angelique Beluso

-LOVE students Rizouana and Kaniz asked students at LOVE Mentoring, and found out that students are interested in information about college, but aren’t provided with enough support.
+LOVE students Rizouana and Eva found out from students at LOVE that they are interested in learning more about college and what it’s actually like.
 They created a plan to bring LOVE students to colleges and feel the college environment for themselves.
-After their second planned college trip (to Harvard), LOVE and its youth partners are hosting an event for reflecting on their trips.
+They visited Hunter College on April 3rd and after their second planned college trip (to Harvard), LOVE and its youth partners are hosting an event for reflecting on their trips!